 My name is Robin Elizabeth, I'm 18 and have been homeschooled most of my life, I have a fascination with music, American Sign Language, art and writing.
 I like things that let me be creative.

-Tell me about your blog, about the name and what it means to you?
+Tell me about your blog, the name, what does it mean to you?

 When did you start blogging?

 I started blogging in April 2010 under the advice of someone I look up to a lot who does writing as part of her career.
 A few people told me that to get started in the writing world, the next step was to get my stuff out there, start a blog.
 So that's what I did.

 The first poem I can remember was some silly sentences I threw together when I was about 8, I believe.
 Something about the grass is green, the flowers are pink, dogs bark and cats meow, and then comparing them to things I thought were in heaven.
 I remember my grand parents telling me how amazing it was and how serious I took them at that age.